huangderek02/MarketStructure/items/report.md

 *I used the following data structures in my project:*

-1. *LinkedList*
+1. *ArrayList*

-   * *Objective: It is used for storing xxxx for xxx feature.*
+   * *Objective: It is used for storing BTree keys and children for textbook searcher.*

    * *Locations: line xxx in XXX.java, ..., etc.*

    * *Reasons:*

-     * *It is more efficient than Arraylist for insertion with a time complexity O(1)*
+     * Provides faster access to elements in the middle of list compared to linkedlist (O(1))

-     * *We don't need to access the item by index for this feature*
+     * Provides methods not available to arrays

 2. ...